4vinho/DangerMoney/README.md

 3.  **Add Expenses:** Navigate to the "Gastos" section to add new expenses.
 4.  **View Expenses:** See your monthly expenses overview.
 5.  **Edit/Delete Expenses:** Modify or remove existing expense entries.

-## Contributing

-(Optional: Add guidelines for contributions if this were an open-source project)

-## License

-(Optional: Add license information)